hphilpotts/veg-app-backend/README.md

 - Starting work on Week READ routes. _I've initially realised that testing these routes through Postman with the Week model in its current state is going to be a problem:_ the `exisitngWeek` check in CREATE currently limits my testing pool of 1 document per user (until Sunday that is!).
 - As such I am going to create a new branch where I will implement `TestWeek` models to mock the functionality of `Week` models, without the 1/week restriction.
 From this I will implement and test the remaining READ, UPDATE, DELETE routes for `Week`.

 - READ Week routes implemented and tested working ok in Postman using `TestWeek` model in place of `Week`.

+22/02/23:
+- UPDATE & DELETE Week routes implemented and tested working ok in Postman using `TestWeek` model.

 ## Current issues to resolve:
+- `week` and `food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.
 - Daily entries into Week model are not typed as `ObjectId`.
 - Authorisation not yet implemented.